- Ezetimibe oral tablet is available as a generic drug and a brand-name drug. Brand name: Zetia.

 Ezetimibe is a prescription drug.
 It comes as an oral tablet.

 Ezetimibe oral tablet is available as the brand-name drug Zetia.
-It’s not available in a generic form.
+It’s also available in a generic form.
+Generic drugs usually cost less than the brand-name version.
+In some cases, they may not be available in all strengths or forms as the brand-name drug.

 This drug may be used as part of a combination therapy.
 This means you may need to take it with other cholesterol-lowering medications.